AndersDeath/diary2/000-current.md

 # 22 April - Saturday - Yerevan - 205 day of immigration

 So, I am sitting in Zvartnots international airport.
 The call to flight will be soon and I will go to Rome.
 In general it's quite exited thing.
 I've been waiting this trip for a quite long time.
 I left my Yerevan's apartments and leave keys to host.
 It's sad because I really tiered of changing home.
 I cannot say that it's very convenient lifestyle for me.
-I understood that I really need to have a base that I can call as home and use it between my travelling.
+I understood that I really need to have a base that I can call as home and use it between my traveling.